 The Sens'it SDK has been tested on Ubuntu, Mac OS X, and Windows.

-It has been designed for both Sens'it v2 and v3.
+It has been designed for both Sens'it 2 and Sens'it 3.

 Downloading the SDK